longturn/freeciv21/docs/Coding/guidelines.rst

 ..
+..
 SPDX-License-Identifier: GPL-3.0-or-later
-    SPDX-FileCopyrightText: 2022 Louis Moureaux <m_louis30@yahoo.com>
+..
+SPDX-FileCopyrightText: Louis Moureaux <m_louis30@yahoo.com>
+..
+SPDX-FileCopyrightText: James Robertson <jwrober@gmail.com>

 Coding Guidelines
 *****************

 This page contains a set of guidelines regarding the preferred coding style for new code.
-Old code had different standards and should not be modified for the sole purpose of making it follow the guidelines.
+Old code follows different standards and should not be modified for the sole purpose of making it follow the guidelines.

-In a nutshell, new Freeciv21 code is written in modern C++ (the standard version evolves depending on what the targeted compilers support).
-The coding style strives to achieve a balance between old code originally written in C and the new possibilities brought by C++, so that new and old code do not look too different.
+In a nutshell, new or refactored Freeciv21 code is written in modern C++ (the standard version evolves depending on what the targeted compilers support).
+This coding style strives to achieve a balance between old code originally written in C and the new possibilities brought by C++, so that new and old code do not look too different.
+At this time we are targetting C++17.

 The rules listed on this page are guidelines.
-They represent the preferred way of writing code for Freeciv21, but good code that does not follow the guidelines will not be rejected (though you can expect suggestions for changes).
+They represent the preferred way of writing code for Freeciv21, but good code that does not follow the guidelines will not be rejected directly.
+However, you should expect suggestions for changes.

 General